Contact Us: Office Hotline:+2349029477510, Warehouse Hotline: +234-8054984128

 Conclusion

 Struggling to swallow tablets?
 Chew them instead!
 As Chewable All-C contains nature’s richest vitamin C sources – rose hips and acerola cherries.
 The formula contains vitamin C-related factors from oranges, lemons and grapefruit to enhance bioavailability, while the exclusive NeoLife Noe-Plex Concentrate provides virtually everything from oranges except water.
-Chelated Cal-Mag with Vitamin D helps support regulated blood pressure and may provide relief from PMS.
+Chelated Cal-Mag with Vitamin D3 helps support regulated blood pressure and may provide relief from PMS.
 Nutritional supplements are a must nowadays because the quality of food we buy from supermarkets is not as good as it used to be.
 People are seeing the need to supplement, but don’t check the source or quality of its ingredients – it’s important.
 I’m comfortable with NeoLife Nutritional because they are food based.”

-Based in Nature, Backed by science
+Based in Nature, Backed by science!

 Powered by GNLD International